 Each refusal is crushing, confidence shattering, rejecting, and traumatic.
 I always feel that I don't want to go out after - but work dictates I must.

 Access refusals have a significant impact on guide dog owners.
-Not only can it lead to situations where people are unable to get home or to work, but it can have a crushing impact on someone’s confidence to travel independently.
+Not only can it lead to situations where people are unable to get home or to work, but it can impact someone’s confidence to travel independently.

 Many local authorities are responsible for regulating taxis and PHVs in their area, including setting policies on issuing licences and when enforcement action is taken.
-The stance taken against such discrimination by local authorities varies greatly, which can have a direct impact on the likelihood of a guide dog owner experiencing an illegal access refusal.
+The stance taken against such discrimination varies greatly between local authorities, which can have a direct impact on the likelihood of a guide dog owner experiencing an illegal access refusal.

 Ensuring children and young people with a vision impairment receive the support they need, as early as possible and for as long as needed, is crucial to their long-term development and opportunities in later life.